Drive shaft: Vehicles

-Front-engine, rear-wheel drive
+Front-engine, rear-wheel-drive

-In front-engined, rear-wheel drive vehicles, a longer drive shaft is also required to send power the length of the vehicle.
-Two forms dominate: The torque tube with a single universal joint and the more common Hotchkiss drive with two or more joints.
+In Front-engine, rear-wheel-drive vehicles, a longer drive shaft is also required to send power the length of the vehicle.
+Two forms dominate: the torque tube with a single universal joint and the more common Hotchkiss drive with two or more joints.
 This system became known as Système Panhard after the automobile company Panhard et Levassor which patented it.

 Most of these vehicles have a clutch and gearbox (or transmission) mounted directly on the engine, with a drive shaft leading to a final drive in the rear axle.
 When the vehicle is stationary, the drive shaft does not rotate.
 Some vehicles (generally sports cars, such as the Chevrolet Corvette C5/C6/C7, Alfa Romeo Alfetta and Porsche 924/944/928), seeking improved weight balance between front and rear, use a rear-mounted transaxle.
 In some non-Porsche models, this places the clutch and transmission at the rear of the car and the drive shaft between them and the engine.
 In this case the drive shaft rotates continuously with the engine, even when the car is stationary and out of gear.
 However, the Porsche 924/944/928 models have the clutch mounted to the back of the engine in a bell housing and the drive shaft from the clutch output, located inside of a hollow protective torque tube, transfers power to the rear mounted transaxle (transmission + differential).
 Thus the Porsche driveshaft only rotates when the rear wheels are turning as the engine-mounted clutch can decouple engine crankshaft rotation from the driveshaft.
 So for Porsche, when the driver is using the clutch while briskly shifting up or down (manual transmission), the engine can rev freely with the driver's accelerator pedal input, since with the clutch disengaged, the engine and flywheel inertia is relatively low and is not burdened with the added rotational inertia of the driveshaft.
 The Porsche torque tube is solidly fastened to both the engine's bell housing and to the transaxle case, fixing the length and alignment between the bell housing and the transaxle and greatly minimizing rear wheel drive reaction torque from twisting the transaxle in any plane.

 A drive shaft connecting a rear differential to a rear wheel may be called a half-shaft.
 The name derives from the fact that two such shafts are required to form one rear axle.

 Early automobiles often used chain drive or belt drive mechanisms rather than a drive shaft.
 Some used electrical generators and motors to transmit power to the wheels.